balaprasanna/docker_k8s_demo/docker-workshop/1-nginx/level_4_reactApp_optional/README.md

 **INFO**

-There is a React App in `ui` folder.
+There is a **React App** in `ui` folder.
-If you want to complete this stage your need to make sure you have create this directory `ui/build`
+If you want to complete this stage your need to make sure you have this directory `ui/build`

 But how to create it.
-You have to do npm install inside that directory Here are the steps
+You have to do `npm install` inside that directory.

+***Here are the steps***
   1. npm install --verbose
   2. npm run build

 ```
 $ npm run build